 The Ocean Is The Ultimate Solution

-Straight out of 1970’s release, Chunga’s Revenge, this aggressive guitar work out features FZ combining blues with Gypsy type modes.
-Ansley Dunbar provides the excellent drum support.
+Straight out of the 1970’s release, Chunga’s Revenge, this aggressive guitar workout features FZ combining blues with Gypsy-type modes.
+Ansley Dunbar provides excellent drum support.
 Note: Transylvania is a region in Eastern Europe and most European gypsies live in Eastern Europe.
-This is portrayed in the inner gatefold of the album painted by Cal Shenkel, wherein a vacuum cleaner dressed in gypsy apparel dances with depraved abandon in the night forest while flying castanets following her hose!
+This is portrayed in the inner gatefold of the album painted by Cal Shenkel, wherein a vacuum cleaner dressed in gypsy apparel dances with depraved abandon in the night forest while flying castanets follow her hose!